Menu

 If you add US Direct Indexing to your Automated Index Investing Account and your account balance is at least $100,000, we will incorporate your US stocks and ETFs into the portfolio using the following rules:

-• ETFs used to represent other asset classes in your portfolio will be incorporated at up to approximately their target value in the portfolio.
+• Other ETFs: ETFs used to represent other asset classes in your portfolio will be incorporated at up to approximately their target value in the portfolio.
 See this article for more details.

-Remember that you’ll automatically get Smart Beta if your balance reaches $500,000.
+Remember that you’ll get Smart Beta, if you've enabled it in your settings, as your balance approaches $500,000.
 If you’re going to fund your account with a transfer, we suggest that you add US Direct Indexing to your portfolio allocation from your account page before you initiate the transfer.

 If your account balance is under $100,000, we will sell all individual stocks (as well as any ETFs employed in our Direct Indexing strategies) you transfer into Wealthfront and replace them with the ETFs used in your selected portfolio, with the exception of those that are at a short-term gain.
 We’ll hold those stocks until they’re at a long-term gain or a loss.
 Read more about how we tax-efficiently handle your transferred assets here.